HOW TO Create an Application Landscape Diagram

 3. Define the sorts and types of entities that make up your application landscape: Do you work with core business applications vs non-core business applications vs supporting business and office applications?
 And are there data-source databases and replicated-data databases?

-5. You could also create an enterprise meta-model to relate your applications to products, processes, and hardware devices.
-But focusing on applications is most important now.
+5. You could create an enterprise meta-model to relate your applications to products, processes, and hardware devices.
+However, focusing on applications is the most important thing now.

-6. Write down the business rules that should apply: such as: Every business process is supported by one core information system.
+6. Write down the business rules that should apply, such as: Every business process is supported by one core information system.
 Or: All financial functionality should come from ERP systems.
-Start up a background collection process for the inventory of all current business rules and application architecture principles.
+Start a background collection process to inventory all current business rules and application architecture principles.

-7. Be sure to define every term you use on the application landscape.
+7. Define every term you use on the application landscape.
 Create a glossary chapter or document for it.

 dragon1 application metamodel